YurySm/template-url/README.md

 # template-url

-Inogda nuzhno prisozdanii temy Wordpress poluchit' adres direktorii vnuti JS-fayla.
+Sometimes you need to get the root directory address inside the JS file when you create a Wordpress theme.

-Dlya etogo vnutri index.php (ili dr. Glavnogo fayla) vnutri tega golova dobv"avit' sl.konstruktsiyu Sometimes you need to create a Wordpress theme get the address of the directory inside the JS file.
+To do this, inside index.php (or other main file) inside the head tag, add the next construct

     <script type="text/javascript">
         var templateUrl = '<?= get_bloginfo("template_url"); ?>';